mike4192/spotMicro/README.md

 The URDF model is defined as a `xacro` file, which is a way to define urdf file using macros to automate certain generative actions.
 The xacro file is located in the `spot_micro_rviz/urdf` directory.
 A urdf file can be generated from the `.xacro` file for inspection or use, if needed, via running `xacro` after sourcing a ROS development environment.

 #### TF2 Publishing and Odometry
 Robot state transforms are published via TF2.
-Some primary frames of interest are `base_footprint` and `base_link`. `base_footprint` is a coordinate frame at zero height at the base of the robot frame. `base_link` is the coordinate frame fixed to the body center of the robot, and moves and rotates with body motion.
+Some primary frames of interest are `base_footprint` and `base_link`, and `lidar_link`. `base_footprint` is a coordinate frame at zero height at the base of the robot frame. `base_link` is the coordinate frame fixed to the body center of the robot, and moves and rotates with body motion. `lidar_link` is a coordinate frame aligned with an installed lidar.

 An odometry frame, `odom`, is optionally available and can be enabled via a configurable parameter in the `spot_micro_motion_cmd.yaml` file.
 If enabled, `odom` is parent to the `base_footprint` frame.  **Note that odometry is grossly inaccurate and not calibrated whatsoever**.
 It is a pure integration of robot rate commands and thus drifts unbounded with errors over time.
 It is provided for any useful purpose it may serve.

+#### SLAM
+If a lidar, such as a RPLidar A1, is mounted to the robot frame, 2d mapping is possible through SLAM with additional ROS nodes, such as hector_slam.
+More information about running SLAM through this project is described in the [SLAM information](docs/slam_information.md) document.

 ## Future Work
 The current software supports basic state machine operation of the spot micro robot, orientation control at rest, and rate command in forward, sideways, and yaw directions, completely through external command messages.

 My desired future goals for this project, in order of preference, are to:
-1. Incorporate a lidar (particularly the Slamtec RPLIDAR A1) to achieve simple 2D mapping of a room via SLAM.
-This may require the addition of an IMU for robot orientation sensing (for example, an Adafruit 9-DOF IMU BNO055).
+1. ~~Incorporate a lidar (particularly the Slamtec RPLIDAR A1) to achieve simple 2D mapping of a room via SLAM.
+This may require the addition of an IMU for robot orientation sensing (for example, an Adafruit 9-DOF IMU BNO055).~~
 2. Develop an autonomous motion planning module to guide the robot to execute a simple task around a sensed 2D environment.
 For example, navigate the perimeter of a room, and dynamically avoid introduced obstacles.
 3. Incorporate a camera or webcam and create a software module to conduct basic image classification.
 For example, perceive a closed fist or open palm, and have the robot react in specific ways to each.
 4. Implement a more advanced robot controller that can reject external disturbances.